 - Has a decreased appetite

-- Has blue spells (short periods when a reduced amount of blood flows into the lungs)
+- Has blue spells (may indicate short periods when a reduced amount of blood flows into the lungs)

 - Has trouble breathing

-These can all be signs of congenital adrenal hyperplasia (see Causes, above).
+These can all be signs of congenital adrenal hyperplasia.

-Ambiguous genitalia may be discovered during the first well-baby examination.
+Ambiguous genitalia may be discovered during the first well-baby exam.

 What to Expect at Your Office Visit

-The provider will perform a physical examination, which may reveal genitals that are not "typical male" or "typical female," but somewhere in between.
+The provider will perform a physical exam which may reveal genitals that are not "typical male" or "typical female," but somewhere in between.

 The provider will ask medical history questions to help identify any chromosomal disorders.
 Questions may include: